alepez/lavagna/README.md

 *Lavagna* is a "no frills" blackboard, ideal for simple sketches during online meetings.
 You have just a black screen, without icons or buttons cluttering your beautiful drawings.

 Just you and your chalk.

-## Keyboard shortcuts
+## Keyboard bindings

 | Button | Action   | Note                                 |
 |--------|----------|--------------------------------------|